LukasWoodtli/WebPage/pelican/content/modern_os.md

 Some information is from [Operating System](http://en.wikipedia.org/wiki/Operating_system "Wikipedia").
 And other Wikipedia pages.

 The book *Modern Operating Systems* by Andrew S. Tanenbaum is also a very good resource I'm using for learning about Operating Systems.
-5

 [TOC]

 Overview of Kernels
 ===================
-> This overview Table is still work in progress!

 | Kernel     | Type                       | Programming Language | Notes                                                                    |
 |------------|----------------------------|----------------------|--------------------------------------------------------------------------|